 Today we continue in the persona of a commercial real estate investor who wants to use our tools to research investment opportunities for a new mixed-use, low-rise residential property in New Jersey.
 In our previous post, we identified Monmouth County to the south of the state as a desirable area.

 We want to create a development on or near a large, public outdoors space, so people have room to roam with confidence in the pandemic era.
-To continue our research, we’ll use a combination of Unacast’s tools: Neighborhood Insights, Venue Explorer, and the Retail Impact Scoreboard.
+To continue our research, we’ll use a combination of Unacast’s tools: Migration Patterns & Emerging Areas, Venue Explorer, and the Retail Impact Scoreboard.
 We’ll pick-up exactly where we left and drill-down to find opportunistic communities in Monmouth.

 South central Monmouth communities look promising